Interac ALT English Teacher Salary in Japan: Detailed Breakdown

-National income tax and employment insurance is automatically deducted each month from your salary.
-However, local residence taxes and health insurance are not deducted from English teachers in Japan.
-Learn more about national income tax, employment insurance, residence tax, and health insurance in the respective sections below
+National income tax and employment insurance is automatically deducted each month from your salary, just like most countries in the West.
+However, local residence taxes are not deducted from English teachers in Japan, so it’s important to keep that in mind, and factor it into your monthly finances budget and routine.

 When is my English Teaching Salary Paid?

-• Positions: starting year-round (Most in April)
+• Positions: Starting year-round (most in April)

-• Working Hours: Weekdays between 8:00am and 5:00pm.
+• Working Hours: Weekdays between 8:00am and 5:00pm

 piggybank illustration